Chart Color Schemes

 The level of residential development activity in Greenslopes was found to be higher than 90% of real estate markets across the country

-Greenslopes averaged approximately 77 new dwelling approvals annually over the past five financial years, totalling 386 homes.
-As of FY26, 92 approvals have been recorded.
+Greenslopes has averaged approximately 77 new dwelling approvals annually over the past five financial years, totalling 386 homes.
+As of FY26 so far, 92 approvals have been recorded.
 On average, each dwelling has accommodated around 2.6 new residents per year between FY21 and FY25, indicating strong demand that supports property values.
-The average construction cost value for new dwellings is approximately $523,000, reflecting a focus on the premium segment with upmarket properties.
+New homes are being constructed at an average expected cost of $523,000, reflecting a focus on the premium segment with upmarket properties.

-This financial year has seen $76.2 million in commercial approvals, demonstrating high levels of local commercial activity.
-Compared to Greater Brisbane, Greenslopes maintains similar development levels per person, consistent with the broader area's market balance.
-The current new development composition is 9.0% detached houses and 91.0% attached dwellings, marking a significant shift from existing housing patterns (currently 40.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
-Greenslopes has approximately 403 people per dwelling approval, reflecting an established area.
-Future projections indicate that Greenslopes will add around 4,759 residents by 2041.
+In FY26, there have been $76.2 million in commercial approvals, demonstrating high levels of local commercial activity.
+Greenslopes maintains similar development levels per person compared to Greater Brisbane, maintaining market balance consistent with the broader area.
+The majority of new development consists of 91.0% attached dwellings and 9.0% detached houses, marking a significant shift from the current housing pattern of 40.0% houses.
+This trend may be due to diminishing developable land availability and evolving lifestyle preferences.
+As an established area, Greenslopes has approximately 403 people per dwelling approval.

 Frequently Asked Questions - Development